mwichary/twitter-export-image-fill/README.md

 **How about Linux?**

-Some reported it worked for them properly on Ubuntu.
+Some reported it worked for them properly on Ubuntu, FreeBSD, and Debian.

 **Does this download videos in addition to images?**

 Not sure.
 Probably not.
 Let me know if you know!
+(Someone says <a href='https://rg3.github.io/youtube-dl'>youtube-dl</a> might be helpful.)

 ### License